Neural Nets and Symbolic Reasoning

 We show that global inhibition may prevent spurious

 synchronization among synfire chains.
-We further show that selecting
+We further show that

 which synfire chains may synchronize to which others may be improved by